Where is my robot butler?

 If you have a disability and have an accommodations letter from the Disability Resources office, we encourage you to discuss your accommodations and needs with the instructors as early in the semester as possible.
 We will work with you to ensure that accommodations are provided as appropriate.
 If you suspect that you may have a disability and would benefit from accommodations but are not yet registered with the Office of Disability Resources, we encourage you to contact them at access@andrew.cmu.edu.

-- Can we use other platforms?
+- Can we use our own platforms?
 Yes!
 What robots do you have?
 Also checkout AI Maker Space

 - What about custom sensors and hardware?
 Same answer :)